-We have had two photography sessions with Roberto Fortuna and Jenny Sundby at NM in Brede.
-The first took place from the 2nd-4th of October 2018 where all the textile from Mammen and Hvilehøj were photographed.
-The second took place the 28th of January 2019, where the exhibited Mammen textiles were brought to the photo studio in Brede and back in one day.
-Also, the textiles, fibulae and bones from the graves of Slotsbjergby and Fløjstrup were photographed.
+We have had five photography sessions with Roberto Fortuna and Jenny Sundby at NM in Brede.
+All the textiles and relevant other objects from Mammen and Hvilehøj were photographed, including the exhibited Mammen textiles in NM.
+The exhibited textiles were brought to the photo studio in Brede and back in one day.
+Also, the textiles, fibulae and bones from the graves of Slotsbjergby and Fløjstrup have been photographed.